 History, tourist information, and nearby accommodation

-Domus Dei was headed by a Warden, or Master, under whom were 6 Brethren and 6 Sisters, who provided nursing care and domestic duties to look after the pilgrims.
-The hospital received numerous grants and donations from nearby landownes, which caused some jealous discord with the parish church of St Thomas nearby.
+Domus Dei was headed by a Warden, or Master, under whom were six Brethren and six Sisters, who provided nursing care and domestic duties to look after the pilgrims.
+The hospital received numerous grants and donations from nearby landowners, which caused some jealous discord with the parish church of St Thomas nearby.

 The Government House welcomed several royal visitors over the centuries, including Charles II, who married Catherine of Braganza here in 1662.
 James II visited a decade later, and George III and Queen Charlotte visited on two occasions.

 The nave of the Royal Garrison Church was badly damaged in bombing raids during World War II.
-It is now a roofless ruin, however the chancel remains intact.
+It is now a roofless ruin, but the chancel remains intact.

 The building is very simple in layout, and consists of a nave, chancel and vestry, with north and south aisles, primarily in Early English style.
-Some evidence of 13th to 15th century architecture remains, but much of whatremains is from a late Victorian restoration headed by architect by GE Street.
+Some evidence of 13th to 15th-century architecture remains, but much of what remains is from a late Victorian restoration headed by architect by GE Street.
 The most imposing of the many memorials is that to Sir Charles Napier, commander-in-chief of the British army in India.
 His memorial stands outside the ruined entrance arch.

 The church is owned by English Heritage but maintained by the Friends of the Royal Garrison charity.